How to Fix Facebook News Feed not Working

 Opening News Feed Preferences

 2. A drop-down will appear.
-Here you can choose which type of news feed do you require i.e. Top Stories or Most Recent.
+Here you can choose which type of news feed you require, i.e., Top Stories or Most Recent.

 In case you want to edit more preferences, click on the button of Edit preferences.
-A window like the one below will come forward.
-From here you can further customize your news feed and set any priorities for content to be displayed.
+A window like the one below will appear.
+From here, you can further customize your news feed and set any priorities for content to be displayed.

 Additional News Feed Preferences

-After you are done with, restart your application/browser and launch Facebook again.
+After you are done, restart your application/browser and launch Facebook again.
 Check if the issue persists.

 Changing Android News Feed Preferences

-Now you can select Most Recent for most recent feeds to show up in your application.
+Now you can select Most Recent for the most recent feeds to show up in your application.

 If the internet connection of your network isn’t up to the mark, you will have issues connecting to Facebook whether you are using the website or the mobile application.
-This is one of the leading causes as to why users have issues refreshing or fetching their news feeds.
+This is one of the leading causes of why users have issues refreshing or fetching their news feeds.

 You should ensure that you don’t have a limited internet connection and are not using data from organizations/public places.
 These networks usually have limited access for applications such as Facebook or Instagram.
-You should switch to mobile data or change your network before you try other solutions listed down below.
+You should switch to mobile data or change your network before trying the other solutions listed down below.

-We received numerous reports where Facebook was down due to either technical difficulties or fixing of bugs etc. Facebook has a lot of downtimes and is notorious for this in the social media community.
-If this is the case, it means that there is a problem at the backend servers (not at your end).
+We received numerous reports where Facebook was down due to either technical difficulties or fixing bugs, etc. Facebook has a lot of downtimes and is notorious for this in the social media community.
+If this is the case, it means that there is a problem with the backend servers (not at your end).

 Facebook’s Downtime

-Note: You would have to re-enter your credentials in order to log into the application again.
+Note: You will have to re-enter your credentials to log into the application again.

 1. Open the Settings application and click on Apps.